dinhtuanphan/MachineLearningForTherapies/README.md

 ## Progress
 - On-going project with two Johns Hopkins undergrads and one Ph.D. student
-- The current step is performing data exploratory and visualization.
+- The current step is performing data exploratory and visualization
+- Tools used: mostly in R (e.g., tidyverse, ggplot2), MATLAB
-- The progress will be updated weekly.
+- The progress will be updated weekly